-The Wilmington Police are now offering weekly safety seat installs at PD without an appointment!
+The Wilmington Police Department offers weekly safety seat installs at the station without an appointment!

-Children 13 years of age or older should ride in the front seat, but should position their seat as far back as possible from the air bag.
+- If children 13 years of age or older ride in the front seat, they should position their seat as far back as possible from the air bag.

-Always wear your lap and shoulder belt when driving -- it protects you in case of a crash and it sets a good example for children.
+- Always wear your lap and shoulder belt when driving — it protects you in the case of a crash and it sets a good example for children.